-California fire and floods turn a river to ‘sludge,’ killing thousands of fish
+California fire and floods turn a river to ‘sludge,’ killing fish, possibly threatening salmon runs

 Whether the debris flow would affect the Chinook salmon’s migration, which usually begins in the fall, was not known, he said.

-On Sunday, the McKinney fire, which has prompted evacuations of thousands of people, was 40% contained, authorities said in a report.
+On Sunday, the McKinney fire, which has prompted evacuations of thousands of people, was 40% contained, authorities said in a report on the fire.
 But Lindbery cautioned that dangerous conditions in the coming days could reverse some of that progress.

 Gusty winds, low humidity and a “very unstable atmosphere” over the fire, he said, could create circumstances whereby embers might fall well outside the fire line.
 There was also a possibility that a huge cloud known as a pyrocumulonimbus could develop and ultimately collapse, generating erratic winds, he said.

-Development and dam building had already threatened the salmon population of the Klamath River, impacting local tribal groups.
+Development and dam building had already threatened the salmon population of the Klamath River, affecting local tribal groups.

-Brink noted all of the fish that were killed hold cultural importance for the local tribes that live near the river.
+Brink noted that all of the fish that were killed hold cultural importance for the local tribes that live near the river.
 He said he felt frustration over the region’s history of forest management, which had in the past prohibited local tribes from conducting cultural burns to tame the landscape.

-“It’s chaos,” he said of the impact of the fire on his community of Happy Camp, which is within about 35 miles of two blazes: the deadly McKinney fire and the Yeti fire, which has grown to nearly 8,000 acres.
+“It’s chaos,” he said of the effect of the fire on his community of Happy Camp, which is within about 35 miles of two blazes: the deadly McKinney fire and the Yeti fire, which has grown to nearly 8,000 acres.